Frequently Asked Questions

 How do I unsubscribe from a class?

-Cancelling a lesson can be done up to a maximum of 3 hours before a class!
+Cancelling a lesson for free - so without losing your credit - can be done up to a maximum of 3 hours before a class.
 Less than 3 hours, you will lose the credit and we cannot refund it.
+If you have a package, the refund will go automatically back on your package.
+If you booked it with a single class pass, the pass will be available again on your account and you will be able to book your class at another time.

 What different packages are there?

 With these packages you will be able to book into all the classes and to most of the workshops.
-Some of our workshops - international/organised by an external organisation - will not be bookable via your package or be more expensive that just one class.
+Some of our workshops - international/organised by an external organisation - will not be bookable via your package or be more expensive than just one class.

 When can I register?
 When do the different seasons occur?